Zowie Howells - The College, Merthyr Tydfil

-Zowie, who was born and raised in Merthyr Tydfil, studied the Foundation Degree in Photography at The College, Merthyr Tydfil before she progresses to the final year of BA (Hons) Photojournalism this year at USW's Cardiff Campus.
+Zowie, who was born and raised in Merthyr Tydfil, studied the Foundation Degree in Photography at The College, Merthyr Tydfil before she progressed to the final year of BA (Hons) Photojournalism this year at USW's Cardiff Campus.

 What made you chose to study your degree in the college?

 Because of circumstances beyond my control, I left school with barely any qualifications.
 My teenage years were turbulent, and I just wasn’t able to knuckle down and get the grades I could have at the time.
 I went straight in to work, but always knew I wasn’t done.
 I really wanted to learn more, but had no idea how or where to start looking, or even what I wanted to do.
 My friends suggested I turned my photography hobby in to a career, and pop in to the local college to discuss my options.
 IT was there I discovered that because I was a mature student, my work experience and portfolio would be taken in to account, and I was lucky enough to get a place on the Foundation Degree.

 Did you enjoy the course?
 What were the benefits of doing your degree locally?